Mrfoofums/AngularOpenTracing/Readme.md

 ```

-# Creating an Interceptor
+## The second ApproachCreating an Interceptor
 Tracing each and every API call can be a pain.
-While you might handle certain request differently than others, it is very likely that you have a general pattern for dealing with the data.
+While you might handle certain request differently than others, it is very likely that you desire a more framework level approach to tracing your Http Calls.

 Implementing tracing as an ```HttpInterceptor``` is a far better method within Angular to handle API request, and we can do it all within a single file.

-## Set Up
+### Set Up
 We are going to reuse our ```initGlobalTracer()``` and constructor from earlier, but let's make a new class called ```TracerInterceptor``` that implements ```HttpInterceptor```.
 You can put this anywhere, I put mine inside of an interceptors/ folder.
 Your class will have errors as you haven't implemented the interface yet, that's okay.

 ```Typescript